chocolatey/docs/input/en-us/quick-deployment/index.md

 You can choose to start over with a newer version, but that feels like the wrong way to go.

 It is simple to upgrade the components and that it how we recommend upgrading aspects of QDE.
-Should you want to upgrade say Central Management, you can follow the Central Management steps for upgrade at [[Upgrade Central Management|CentralManagementSetupUpgrade]].
+Should you want to upgrade say Central Management, you can follow the Central Management steps for upgrade at [Upgrade Central Management](./central-management/setup-upgrade).

 ### What if we have a larger environment? (> 1k nodes)